Workload capabilities include:

-PlayVox will indicate, in the far right column, how many evaluations are required per week for the entire team of agents.
+PlayVox will indicate, in the far right column, how many evaluations are required per assignment for the entire team of agents.

 Workload percentages might result in a decimal number, therefore, PlayVox will round down to the nearest whole number.

-Workloads pull and assign interactions to analysts on a weekly basis.
-Each week the workload automatically resets with new customer interaction assignments using the parameters set.
-Configure a workload once, and it runs automatically every week.
+Workloads pull and assign interactions to analysts on the chosen frequency (daily, weekly, or monthly).
+Each time the workload automatically resets with new customer interaction assignments using the parameters set.
+Configure a workload once, and it will run automatically.

 PlayVox will calculate the number of evaluations to be assigned each week to each analyst.
 PlayVox assumes an equal percentage weighting of evaluations for each analyst.
 You can adjust the percent weighting as needed.

-9. Then decide whether you want the workload to be regular or standalone.
-But what does this mean?
+Step 9 — Now, decide whether you want the workload to be regular or standalone.

 When published, the workload will automatically begin to select and distribute customer interactions to analysts based on workload parameters that you set.